multiplayer-app/multiplayer-session-recorder-javascript/packages/debugger-browser/README.md

 })
 ```

-## Session Debugger for Next.js
+## Session Recorder for Next.js

-To integrate the SessionDebugger component into your Next.js application, follow these steps:
+To integrate the MySessionRecorder component into your Next.js application, follow these steps:

-- Create a new file (e.g., SessionDebugger.js or SessionDebugger.tsx) in your root directory or a components directory.
+- Create a new file (e.g., MySessionRecorder.js or MySessionRecorder.tsx) in your root directory or a components directory.

 - Import the component